kintone-labs/rest-api-client-wechat-mp/docs/file.md

 ### downloadFile

-Downloads files using a file key.
+Downloads files using a file key from kintone.

 This is **NOT** the file key `uploadFile` returns.
 You can get the file key from the following place.